 Can you help with HOA common areas?

 Yes.
 HOA common-area turf, entry monuments, medians, and pocket lawns are routine project types.
-HOA projects typically need board approval, member communication, and coordination across multiple properties, all of which the matched provider can support.
+HOA projects typically need board approval, member communication, and coordination across multiple properties.
+If the matched provider offers board-presentation support, that should be confirmed before scheduling — some providers may support board meetings, while others may provide written materials only.

 Can you help with commercial properties?

 Yes.
-Office parks, retail centers, multifamily properties, medical buildings, and institutional landscapes are all common commercial project types.
+Office parks, retail centers, multifamily properties, medical buildings, and institutional landscapes are common commercial project types.
 Property managers can submit on behalf of owners.
+Vendor, insurance, access, and procurement requirements are confirmed before scheduling.

 What information should I have ready?

-Property address, ZIP, neighborhood, water provider, property type, approximate turf square footage, whether the turf is still in place, current irrigation type, HOA approval situation, desired timeline, and any project notes.
-Photos help but are not required at the request stage.
+Property address, ZIP, neighborhood, water provider, property type, approximate turf square footage, whether the turf is still in place, current irrigation type, HOA approval situation, desired timeline, budget range if known, and any project notes.
+Photos are optional but helpful — you can also send photos after the request is reviewed.

 Do you guarantee rebate approval?

-No. Rebate eligibility, inspection, approval, amount, and timing are controlled by ABCWUA, not by this website or the matched provider.
+No. Rebate eligibility, inspection, approval, amount, available funding, and payment timing are controlled by ABCWUA, not by this website or the matched provider.
 The provider can help prepare a rebate-ready project, but cannot guarantee that ABCWUA will approve it.

 Do you guarantee provider availability?

 No. Provider availability depends on service area, current capacity, and project fit.
-If no provider is available, the request will not be routed.
+If no provider is available or the project does not fit the current routing criteria, the request may not be routed.
 There is no service guarantee, response-time guarantee, or scheduling guarantee implied by submitting a request.

 Why does the phone number route calls?